aschampion/n5gest/README.md

     map-fold           Run simple math expressions as folds over blocks.
-For example, to find the maximum value in a positive dataset: `map-fold example.n5 dataset 0 "max(acc, x)"` recompress         Recompress an existing dataset into a new dataset with a given compression. stat               Retrieve metadata about the number of blocks that exists and their timestamps. validate-blocks    Report malformed blocks.
+For example, to find the maximum value in a positive dataset: `map-fold example.n5 dataset 0 "max(acc, x)"` recompress         Recompress an existing dataset into a new dataset with a given compression. slice-img          Export a 2D subslice of an ND dataset to an image file.
+For exporting sequences of images see `export`
+    stat               Retrieve metadata about the number of blocks that exists and their timestamps. validate-blocks    Report malformed blocks.
 ```